pabloclarkd/web/content/home/accomplishments.md

     date_end: '2019-05-17'
     organization: 'Friedrich Naumann Foundation'
     title: 'Education in Crisis'
-    description: Two week seminar in Gummersbach, Germany analyzing the challenges and solutions that educational systems around the world face in the 21th century
+    description: Two week seminar in Gummersbach, Germany analyzing the challenges and solutions that educational systems around the world face in the 21th century.

 design:
   columns: '2'